Lonsdale Sports Arena

 Lonsdale Sports Arena was a 1/3 mi high-banked paved oval race track located 2 mi north of Pawtucket, Rhode Island, on Mendon Road (Rhode Island Route 122) in Cumberland, Rhode Island, on the banks of the Blackstone River.
-Ironically, its location near the river would prove a key factor in its ultimate demise.
 The track operated from 1947 to 1956.
 Its name was a reference to the Lonsdale historic district in the towns of Cumberland and Lincoln.
 A Stop & Shop plaza now occupies where the arena was.

 History

 The site of Lonsdale Sports Arena was originally an earthen levee holding pond, used to retain water to power a local textile mill.
 The levee area was bought in 1934 by Edward A. McNulty, a local road builder, who first used it as a sand and gravel pit.
 McNulty later constructed a race track on the site.

 Built for midget car racing, the asphalt race track hosted the quick open-wheeled machines during its inaugural season, 1947, as midget racing was king with Bill Schindler and his #2 car winning a season-high four features.
 Other winners that year were Lloyd Christopher, Joe Sostillio and Ted Tappet.
-Running mostly on Wednesday nights, the midgets also ran twice on Sundays and once on Friday in 1947.
+Running mostly on Wednesday nights, the midgets also ran twice on Sundays and once on Fridays in 1947.

-The season finale for Lonsdale served as a bellwether for the future of motorsports in the next decade and through to the present day.
-The MOA sanctioning body hosted the first-ever stock car race in the Northern United States on Sunday, October 26, 1947, with Fonty Flock capturing the 30-lap victory.
-The MOA sanctioning body was the predecessor to a new and well-known brand of racing called NASCAR.
-Bill France Sr. and other stock car entrepreneurs tested the waters at Lonsdale to see if stock car racing had longevity.
-Decades later, these visionaries have proven their worth as NASCAR is the premier form of auto racing in the United States today.
+The season finale for Lonsdale in 1947 marked an important milestone in the history of motorsports.
+The MOA (Motor Racing Association) sanctioning body organized the inaugural stock car race in the Northern United States on October 26.
+Fonty Flock emerged victorious after completing 30 laps.
+The MOA eventually paved the way for the establishment of NASCAR, a renowned and influential racing brand.
+This event at Lonsdale served as a testing ground for stock car entrepreneurs like Bill France Sr., who sought to determine the long-term viability of stock car racing.
+Their vision and dedication have since propelled NASCAR to become the leading form of auto racing in the United States..

 A showcase for midget racing, Lonsdale's role in the post-war midget boom came to an end.
 The debate over Offenhauser (Offy) and non-Offy powerplants was a part of the escalating costs of fielding a midget racer and contributed to a great divide within the ranks.
-A cheaper form of racing was in the near future: the stock car experiment at Lonsdale proved to be it.
+A cheaper form of racing was quickly approaching: the stock car experiment at Lonsdale proved to be it.
 Stock cars soon replaced midgets at Lonsdale for good in the late 1940s or early 1950s.
 The stock cars (also called Jalopies or Modifieds) were a godsend to the track operators.
-The cars were cheap, provided many racing thrills and most importantly, the drivers and fans could not get enough of these stock cars.
+The cars were cheap, provided many racing thrills, and most importantly, the drivers and fans could not get enough of these stock cars.
 It was truly great racing, watching the stock cars test the high banks drew massive crowds to a facility with grandstands that encircled the entire track.